FZhao-chd/amlnn-model-playground/README.md

 # Introduction

-​		**amlnn-model-playground** Is developed based on the **amlnn toolkit**, by completing the  **model conversion** and **deployment** steps we have crated a ready to go **model zoo** for commonly used models.
-The demo package provides complete model conversion scripts, as well as a complete workflow for using the **Python API**, **OpenAI API**, and **C API** to perform run the converted model.
+​		**amlnn-model-playground** Has been developed using the **amlnn toolkit**, by completing the  **model conversion** and **deployment** steps, we have created a ready to go **model zoo** for commonly used models.
+The demo package provides complete model conversion scripts, as well as a complete workflow for **Python API**, **OpenAI API**, and **C API** to run the converted model.

 **Objective:** To help users get started and deploy models on the Amlogic NPU platform.
-The rich algorithm library in the model zoo can guide customers through test, benchmarking, proof of concept and deployment of edge AI based products.
+The rich algorithm library in the model zoo can help guide developers through test, benchmarking, proof of concept and deployment of edge AI products.

 ## Dependencies